charity/tech-leads-skill-share/README.md

 # So you want to start a tech leaders study group

 Mazel tov!
 We did this in August of 2017.
-It was a great experience, and helped a lot of us brainstorm, problem-solve and figure out new priorities and goals.
+It was a great experience, and helped a lot of us brainstorm, problem-solve and level up in our careers.
 A lot of work went into making it the great experience it was.
 This document is designed to help you bootstrap a group of your own.

 ### Mission statement

 Leadership is not a spot on the org chart, or a role someone can assign you, or a set of facts you can memorize.
 Leadership is a muscle that every one of us has to exercise.
 It helps to have a set of peers you can be radically vulnerable with, who you can swap stories and experiences with and hold each other accountable.
-And who you can trust not to gossip about what gets shared.

 The goal of this is not group therapy or support -- though there may be plenty of both -- the goal is to **get better at our jobs** by learning and practicing leadership skills in tech.

 ## Checklist

+So you want to start a tech leads group.
+Here is your list of things to consider, prepare, or do.

-- [ ] [Invitations](#Invites): Curate a well-balanced group of 6-10 interested people, with varying skill levels, roles, and diverse backgrounds.
+- [ ] [**Invitations**](#Invites): Curate a well-balanced group of 6-10 interested people, with varying skill levels, roles, and diverse backgrounds.
-- [ ] [Logistics](#Logistics): Set a start date/time and decide on a venue.
+- [ ] [**Logistics**](#Logistics): Set a start date/time and decide on a venue.
 Identify at least one facilitator.
 Create a mailing list or Facebook group for discussion, also make a recurring calendar invite.
-- [ ] [Preparation](#Preparation): Establish the ground rules and code of conduct.
+- [ ] [**Preparation**](#Preparation): Establish the ground rules and code of conduct.
 Distribute the recurring homework assignment.
 Make sure everyone can commit to attending at least 4 of the 6 weeks.
 Ask everyone to write down an intention: how do they hope to level up in their career via this group?
-- [ ] [Week 1](#Week-1): intros.
+- [ ] [**Week 1**](#Week-1): intros.
 And a facilitated discussion about areas of focus.
-- [ ] [Week 2-6](#Week-2-6): for the next four weeks, send out the weekly theme on Thursday before the meeting.
+- [ ] [**Week 2-6**](#Week-2-6): for the next four weeks, send out the weekly theme on Thursday before the meeting.
 If needed, experiment with checkins or other pairwise social exercises to accelerate comfort level and progress on goals.
-- [ ] [Last Week](#Last-Week): wrap up.
+- [ ] [**Last Week**](#Last-Week): wrap up.
 Take the pulse of the group: do they want to keep going?
 Discuss frequency and invite policy.

 ### Invites

- (things to keep in mind when choosing members)
+There are lots of things to keep in mind when choosing members.
+Some of these considerations will conflict with others; it is always a judgment call.
+The character of your group will be defined by who you gather, so this is perhaps the most important step of all.
+Here is a copy of the [invitation email](https://github.com/charity/tech-leads-skill-share/blob/master/Invitation.md) I sent out, which you are welcome to copy and modify.

 * You are curating a group, not inviting your best buds.
-The group dynamics are the most important element of this.
-* Our sweet spot was around eight people (we invited 10 to participate, had 6-9 in attendance each week)
+* Our sweet spot was around eight people (we invited 10 to participate, had 6-9 in attendance each week).
+Less than five is not a good discussion.
+More than 9 and there isn't enough time for everyone to participate.
+If you ever have 10 show up, consider splitting into two random subgroups.
-* Don't invite anyone you can't trust.
-Confidentiality and a generally high level of trustworthiness is absolutely critical.
+* Confidentiality and high trustworthiness is absolutely critical.
 Gossip leaking to third parties would’ve killed our fragile vibe stone dead.
 We were explicit: if you leak, you get kicked out.
+* Don't invite people who work together.
 * Good to have: broad representation across race, age, orientation, gender, seniority, role.
-This contributed hugely to the richness of our discussions, see below
+This contributed hugely to the richness of our discussions
-* Don't invite people who work together.
+* If you want the flavor of your group to be for tech *leaders*, consider making your lower bound something like "senior engineer/tech lead".
-* Try balancing your group so that straight white dudes are a minority.
-(It's good for them!)
+* I find mixed gender groups much more functional than all-women or all-men groups.
+But try balancing your group so that straight white dudes are a minority.
+(It's really good for them!)
-* What we could’ve done better: less connected members took a while to figure out existing relationships.
-We should’ve started first meeting with introductions, eg: “I’m X, I’m here because Charity met me while standing in line for ice cream and convinced me to start my own aerospace company”
+* What we could’ve done better: less-connected members took a while to figure out existing relationships.
+We should’ve started first meeting with introducing our connection to the group, eg: “I’m X, I’m here because Charity met me while standing in line for ice cream and convinced me to start my own aerospace company”

 ### Logistics